WorldOfCode22/short-url/README.md

 # short-url
-A microservice to shorten long URLs
+A microservice to shorten long URLs.
+Live product at https://short-ur.glitch.me/